Mathematics - Mastery, enjoyment and confidence

 Key Stage 5

 Students follow the IB Diploma.
-A new IB Mathematics specification will be in place from September 2019 which will allow students to follow a course of study that is more in line with their future needs.
-Two courses are available at the Higher level, one based firmly in Pure Mathematics and one that includes more applications of the subject.
-Students will be advised on their course of study depending on their potential choice of university course.
+A new IB Mathematics specification has been in place since September 2019 allowing students to follow a course of study that is more in line with their future needs.
+Two courses are available at the Higher Level, one based firmly in Pure Mathematics and one that includes more applications of the subject.
+Students are advised on their course of study depending on their potential choice of university course.
 There is no element of setting in any of the levels.

 Courses at Standard level involve much more application of the principles studied and develop an understanding of fundamental processes that will enable students to fully understand the influence of Mathematics in the wider world.